ImagingDataCommons/highdicom/docs/generalsr.rst

 example, a ``POINT`` is described by exactly one point, a ``CIRCLE`` is described by exactly 2 points (the center and a point on the circumference), and a ``POLYLINE`` may contain 2 or more points.
-See the documentation of the relevant enumeration class for specific details on all graphic types.
+See the documentation of the relevant enumeration class (:class:`highdicom.sr.GraphicTypeValues` or :class:`highdicom.sr.GraphicTypeValues3D`) for specific details on all graphic types.

 Furthermore, `highdicom` will reconstruct the graphic data stored into a content item into a NumPy array of the correct shape if you use the